 The Master of Learning Science and Technology program is delivered flexibly through LearnLab and contributes to the school's ongoing research in technology-supported learning.

 - automatic indexing and navigation for annotation/cue points.

 EVA can be used in a variety of educational settings to allow students to learn from performance or procedural videos in areas such as medicine, teaching and sports, or to collaboratively analyse expert- or student-created video work in areas such as film and media studies.

 The school offers a variety of options for online survey creation, depending on the requirements of the project.
 Staff seeking information about this service should refer to the school intranet page that describes research and innovation technology.

 The Digital Innovation and Knowledge Management team, in conjunction with their colleagues at the school's Centre for Research on Computer Supported Learning and Cognition, received grant funding that enabled the development of a platform to support location-aware mobile learning.
 This innovation, dubbed Iris, is becoming well known for its utility in investigating mobile-learning support in schools.
 Contact information regarding user support for Iris is available from the school intranet page that describes research and innovation technology.

 Write, review, polish

-Glosser is an essay-writing and review-support tool developed by faculty professors Brian Paltridge and Peter Reimann, in collaboration with the Learning and Affect Technologies Group (LATTE) within the University's Faculty of Engineering.
+Glosser is an essay-writing and review-support tool developed by school professors Brian Paltridge and Peter Reimann, in collaboration with the Learning and Affect Technologies Group (LATTE) within the University's Faculty of Engineering.